Dear Parents and children,

 In Class 5, we try and make special time for scientific investigations.
 These help children develop thinking skills and promotes questioning and group work.
 These are often stand-alone investigations.

-This term we will be learning about: Living things and their habitats, Animals and Humans
+In the first half of this term, we will be learning about: Living things and their habitats.

 - classify living things into broad groups according the observable features